 The JMB Foundation’s vision is simple: all young sufferers of acquired brain injury should be fully and appropriately supported in their financial, rehabilitation and accommodation needs.

-James was the victim of an assault which occurred on his 20th birthday in October 2006.
+James was the victim of an assault that occurred on his 20th birthday in October 2006.
 A knock-out punch sent his head slamming into the pavement, causing total, permanent and catastrophic brain injury.
 The sporty, life-loving student is now housed in a young people’s residential facility where he requires 24-hour care.
-He cannot move or speak, and is fed through a tube.
+He cannot move or speak and is fed through a tube.

 What happens to a young acquired brain injury sufferer like James Macready-Bryan?
 James’ parents and friends discovered that, for those not injured in a motor vehicle accident or at work, support is hard to find, complicated, underfunded, fragmented and inefficient.
 This is where JMB Foundation can help, and this is why we have an applications process.